owensnyder/owensnyder.github.io/_posts/2022-07-10-ST558-Project2-Blog-Post.md

 of the most commonly referenced/used.
 If I had better computing power or “unlimited” resources, using a lot more variables and building more complex models would have been optimal.
-Another thing I would do differently is discuss the graphical procedures more in depth.
-I think some of these variables got a bit confusing especially with employing certain graph types to them.
+Another thing I would do differently is discuss the graphical procedures more in depth with my partner.
+I think some of these variables got a bit confusing especially when employing certain graph types to them.
 Part of this was due to there being so much data and a very wide range of values.
 In fact, I would have liked to include some ST503 topics of outlier removal to help improve some of the visuals on the graphs.
 However, I did feel like my histogram, scatterplot (links v. shares), and boxplots did a good job of summarizing some of the variables we used.

 ## What was the most difficult part for me?